 As part of the construction significant care has been taken to ensure the works have minimal impact on the surrounding environment.
 Road construction will be occurring predominantly along a relatively narrow corridor; therefore the exposed soil areas are likely to be relatively small.
 Appropriate sediment control equipment including erosion protection matting will be used to minimise potential sedimentation from areas of exposed soil.

 The culverts are designed to allow native fish passage.
 As there is a bat population in the Kahurangi National Park investigations are to be carried to avoid disturbing bats during vegetation removal.
 This work will be carried out by bat experts.

 Where the road construction crosses waterways the current fords will be replaced with culverts.
 To reduce sedimentation deposits the waterways will be dammed and pumped to divert watercourse to bypass the construction area during culvert installation.

 It is planned to close the 4WD access track to the West Branch to private vehicle traffic during the road upgrade project (approx. 3 months).
 However, during the Matiri Hydro Project public walking access to Kahurangi National Park remains open aside from temporary obstructions which will, for reasons of safety, mean closure may be required from time to time.

 Refer to the DOC website as normal for safety messages regarding access to the great outdoors.

-There will be no work on the site over the Easter break.
+There will be no work on site over the Queen’s Birthday weekend